 I am a Ph.D.
 Candidate in the Department of Political Science at the University of Minnesota, Twin Cities.
 I will be joining Moravian University as an Assistant Professor of Political Science in the Fall of 2023.

-My research focuses on judicial decision-making behavior of judges.
-In the #MeToo era, I explore how judges, who are highly educated and esteemed people in our society, deal with implicit gender bias when making decisions in cases concerning violence against women.
-With a regional focus in East Asia, particularly South Korea, my dissertation explores the interaction effect of a judge’s personal characteristics such as gender, age, generation and gender norms with his or her position in a multi-judge panel on the outcomes of rape cases.
+My research focuses on the judicial decision-making behavior of judges.
+In the #MeToo era, I explore how judges, highly educated and esteemed people in our society, deal with implicit gender bias when making decisions in cases concerning violence against women.
+With a regional focus in East Asia, particularly South Korea, my dissertation explores the interaction effect of a judge’s personal characteristics such as gender, age, generation, and gender norms with his or her position in a multi-judge panel on the outcomes of rape cases.
 Taking into account the influence of deeply rooted hierarchical culture among judges based on their age and seniority, I investigate if and how a judge’s gender and seniority interact to create unequal voices among collegial members during the deliberation process and consequently affect the outcome of rape cases, gender-based violence.

 I am a Doctoral Dissertation Fellow (DDF) for AY 2022-2023.
 I was a Leadership in Equity, Inclusion, and Diversity (LEID) Fellow as well as a recipient of the APSA Doctoral Dissertation Research Improvement Grant (DDRIG) and the Huang Hsing Chun-tu Hsueh International Fellowship Fund from the American Political Science Association’s Centennial Center during the academic year 2020-2021.